garrettmichiels/garrettmichiels/README.md

 🔭 I’m currently working as a software engineer and expanding my knowledgebase as an engineer.

-🌱 I’m currently learning GraphQL, Kafka, and more!
+🌱 I’m looking to get more customer facing and to grow my understanding of product!

 👯 I’m looking to collaborate on opensource projects that can help me grow, learn new technologies, and learn about the innerworkings of larger projects.